WordPress security on VIP

 directory of a web container or the/wp-content/uploads

 directory on the VIP File System.
-However, files written to either of those directories cannot be run or executed (e.g., PHP). - Software stack version upgrades for security releases (e.g., WordPress core and VIP MU plugins) are automatically deployed to all environments on the platform as quickly as possible.
+However, files written to either of those directories cannot be run or executed (e.g., PHP). - Software stack version upgrades for security releases (e.g., WordPress Core and VIP MU plugins) are automatically deployed to all environments on the platform as quickly as possible.

 Site access